19. These Women

 "Make-up!"
 Alice cried, darting up the stairs.
 "I'm sorry, Bella, but you look too beautiful to convince anyone that you're sick."
 She reappeared with a make-up bag and followed Carlisle and Bella into the office.

-Bella watched Carlisle's instructions on how to use the webcam while Alice dulled her lips and smudged dark rings around her eyes.
+Bella listened to Carlisle's instructions on how to use the webcam while Alice dulled her lips and smudged dark rings around her eyes.
 She slicked Bella's hair back and wound it up in a bun behind her head, then handed her a fresh pair of colored contacts.

 "You'll have to replace these if you talk for very long.
 If you feel them starting to get thin, make an excuse to duck out of range of the camera and put new ones in.